Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule

 The statistical estimand of the mean outcome under any rule $d \in \mathcal{D}$ is

 where the function $Q(A,W) = \mathbb{E}[Y|A,W]$ is the outcome regression.

-The true optimal rule, as a function of the observed data distribution, is then:
+The true optimal rule, as a function of the observed data distribution, is then

-Note that the RHS of this equation is a set because there may be more than one optimal rule for a certain kind of subject (e.g., if certain kinds of subjects neither benefit from nor are harmed by a treatment) \citep{luedtke2016statistical, robins2004optimal, robins2014discussion}.
+Note that the RHS of this equation is a set because there may be more than one optimal rule for a certain kind of individual (e.g., if certain kinds of individuals neither benefit from nor are harmed by a treatment) \citep{luedtke2016statistical}.
 Here, we will assume that when there is no treatment effect, assigning treatment 0 is better than no treatment.
-Then, the optimal rule can be written as a function of the so-called ``blip function", $B(W) = Q(1,W) - Q(0,W)$:
+Then, the optimal rule can be written as a function of the so-called ``blip function", where the true blip function under $P_0$ is defined as $B_0(W) = Q_0(1,W) - Q_0(0,W)$:

 The true mean outcome under the true optimal rule $d_0^*$ is then identified by